- [dedication] "To the guerilla bookshop manager known to friends as 'ppint' [...]"

 PG = Parental Guidance suggested -- a film classification used in the USA and the UK, meaning that "some material may not be suitable for children".

-In mathematics, between every rational number there are an infinite number of irrational numbers.
+In mathematics, between every two rational numbers lie an infinite number of irrational numbers.
 A rational number is a number that can be expressed in the form of p/q where p and q are integers.
-Irrational numbers are ones that can't, such as pi or the square root of 2.
+Irrational numbers are ones that cannot, such as π or the square root of 2.

 Clearly the Discworld version of "The twelve days of Christmas" is rather less, umm, unilateral.